BODY FAT PERCENTAGE: THE BEST WAY TO MEASURE YOUR PROGRESS

 By now you probably know that I’m all about setting goals, and more importantly, having concrete ways to measure those goals.
 After all, having a goal is a prerequisite to actually getting somewhere…

 Otherwise you’re just going through the motions and getting nowhere!

-One of the biggest problems guys face when they’re trying to start or stick to a fitness plan is that their goals are too big, or are just not clearly defined.
-If “I want to be as ripped as Tom Hardy” is your goal, that’s great, but how do you measure that?
+One of the biggest problems men face when they’re trying to start or stick to a fitness plan is that their goals are too big, or are just not clearly defined.
+If “I want to be ripped” is your goal, that’s great, but how do you measure that?

 If we don’t have a clear idea of where we want to go with our fitness goals, it’s tough to set a plan for success and even tougher to stay motivated.

-For those guys that know they want to get as ATHLEAN as possible, body fat percentage can be a key measurement of success.
+For those guys that know they want to get as strong and lean as possible, body fat percentage can be a key measurement of success.

 It’s important to keep in mind that not everybody stores fat the same way, so two bodies with the exact same body fat percentage could look pretty different.
 Fat distribution in men also changes as we age.

 HOW TO DETERMINE YOUR BODY FAT PERCENTAGE